 Here are the latest COVID-19 case numbers confirmed Tuesday in Washington

-The Washington state Department of Health reported 1,236 new cases of COVID-19 on Tuesday.
-Due to data processing problems, the state was unable to update deaths.
+The Washington state Department of Health reported 935 new cases of COVID-19 and 107 deaths on Tuesday.
+Deaths have not been added since Friday.

-Pierce County reported 128 cases Tuesday and four new deaths.
-Pierce County has a total of 404 deaths likely caused by COVID-19 as of Tuesday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 78 cases Tuesday and five new deaths.
+Pierce County has a total of 419 deaths likely caused by COVID-19 as of Tuesday, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are 314,692 cases and 4,316 deaths.
-Those numbers are up from 313,456 cases and down from 4,318 deaths Monday.
-The case total includes 14,674 cases listed as probable.
+Statewide totals from the illness caused by the coronavirus are 324,025 cases and 4,558 deaths.
+Those numbers are up from 323,090 cases Monday.
+The case total includes 16,158 cases listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.